colinjlacy/clus24-devwks-2047/workshop-ui/src/lab-guide/section2.md

 ## Moving on

-Leave the Producer and Consumer running, and click the button below to move on to the next section.
+Leave the Producer and Consumer running, and click the button at the top or bottom of the page to move on to the next section.

 <hr>